 You also like taking landscape images don’t you?
 Could you tell us more and show us one of your favourite images?

-This is in fact my current area of focus.
-I have recently began concentrating on building my landscape portfolio, it does take a lot of time and money, but the experiences are invaluable.
+This is, in fact, my current area of focus.
+I have recently begun concentrating on building my landscape portfolio, it does take a lot of time and money, but the experiences are invaluable.
 I am currently also looking for collaboration opportunities to jointly host landscape workshops.

 Which destinations have you enjoyed visiting the most so far?